DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - Master cluster

     A master cluster is a cluster with a control plane.
-A mesh can have more than one master cluster for HA or low-latency scenarios.
+A mesh can have more than one master cluster for HA or low-latency use cases.
 A master cluster can serve as the control plane for a working cluster.

 - [Metric](https://opentelemetry.io/docs/concepts/signals/metrics/)